Not sure if you need a VP or "just a manager"?

-Hiring too junior to own product is a huge mistake — 9 times out of 10.
+Hiring too junior a resource to own product is almost always a huge mistake — 9 times out of 10.

 You can take a lot of “stretch” risk in sales.
 Sales breeds leadership.